ChrisilDavid28/Leveraging-Large-Vision-Models-for-Terrain-Classification-in-HiRise-Mars-Orbital-Images/README.md

 - Utilizes state-of-the-art vision transformers (ViT, BEiT, DeiT, LeViT, and Swin) for image classification.
 - Comparison of performance metrics for each model.
 - Jupyter notebooks that demonstrate the training and evaluation of models on HiRise datasets.

 ### Repository Structure:
-##### Jupyter Notebooks:
+- Jupyter Notebooks:
-- beit-hirise.ipynb: Implementation of BEiT for terrain classification.
+-- beit-hirise.ipynb: Implementation of BEiT for terrain classification.
-- deit-hirise.ipynb: Implementation of DeiT (Data-efficient Image Transformer).
+-- deit-hirise.ipynb: Implementation of DeiT (Data-efficient Image Transformer).
-- levit-hirise.ipynb: LeViT model for classification.
+-- levit-hirise.ipynb: LeViT model for classification.
-- swinv2-hirise.ipynb: Application of Swin Transformer.
+-- swinv2-hirise.ipynb: Application of Swin Transformer.
-- vit-hirise.ipynb: Vision Transformer for HiRise images.
+-- vit-hirise.ipynb: Vision Transformer for HiRise images.
-- Eval_HiRise.ipynb: Evaluation notebook for comparing model performance.
+-- Eval_HiRise.ipynb: Evaluation notebook for comparing model performance.
+- Metrics:
-- Metrics: Contains evaluation metrics in JSON and Excel formats for each model.
+-- Contains evaluation metrics in JSON and Excel formats for each model.
+- LICENSE:
+-- MIT License for project usage.

+### Installation
+1. Clone this repository:
+''' git clone <repository-url>
+2. Install the required dependencies (update this based on specific libraries):
+''' pip install -r requirements.txt